Griffith, New South Wales

-Griffith is a major regional city in the northern Riverina region of western New South Wales, known commonly as the food bowl of Australia.
+Griffith is a major regional city in the Riverina - Murray region of western New South Wales, known commonly as the food bowl of Australia.
 It is also the seat of the City of Griffith local government area.
 Like the Australian capital, Canberra, and extensions to the nearby town of Leeton, Griffith was designed by Walter Burley Griffin and Marion Mahony Griffin.
 Griffith was named after Arthur Hill Griffith, the then New South Wales Secretary for Public Works.
 Griffith was proclaimed a city in 1987, and at the had a population of 20,569.

 It can be accessed by road from Sydney and Canberra via the Hume Highway and the Burley Griffin Way and from Melbourne, via the Newell Highway and either by using the Kidman Way or the Irrigation Way.
 Griffith can be accessed from other places like Adelaide, Orange, and Bathurst through the Mid-Western Highway and the Rankins Springs road from Rankins Springs and the Kidman Way from Goolgowi.